optakt/optakt.github.io/content/flare/consensus.md

 All the nodes are expected to generate such units and maintain their local copies of the common DAG, to which new units are continuously added.
 Aleph uses transitive properties of the underlying DAG.
 Each unit has a "DAG-round" that is defined by the maximum length of a downward chain starting from the current transaction, meaning getting as long as possible path of its ancestors.
-A unit with no parents will have a DAG-round 0, otherwise it has a DAG-round equal to the maximum of DAG-rounds of its parents plus one.
+A unit with no parents has a DAG-round of `0`, otherwise it has a DAG-round equal to the maximum of DAG-rounds of its parents plus `1`.
 Evey node should create one unit in every round, and it should do so after learning a large portion (at least `2f+1`) of units created in the previous round.

 Then the protocol is stated entirely through [combinatorial properties of this structure](https://cardinal-cryptography.github.io/AlephBFT/how_alephbgt_does_it.html)
 Each of the nodes votes on the units it sees and decisions on accepting it or not are binary.

-In a network running Aleph protocol, where a steady inflow of transactions is being assumed, the communication complexity achieved is O(N² logN).
+In a network running Aleph protocol, where a steady inflow of transactions is assumed, the communication complexity achieved is `O(N² logN)`.
-There is no requirement for a trusted dealer to distribute certain cryptographic keys among nodes, but Aleph rather implements an ABFT Randomness Beacon with trustless setup.
+There is no requirement for a trusted dealer to distribute certain cryptographic keys among nodes, but Aleph implements an ABFT Randomness Beacon with a trustless setup.

 Aleph protocol is an example of a Total Ordering algorithm that creates a total order of blocks, thus creating a finalized chain at run, and keep its DAG history records only locally.
 This gives to the nodes a higher level of independence when executing the algorithm, and the weight of synchronizing towards reaching the same total order of blocks is transferred to the combinatoric selection of messages from the Byzantine flow.